 Be nice.
 Or else.

-Designer at Shopify Joined almost 4 years ago via an invitation from Allan G. Evan has invited Travis Hines, Verne Ho, James Wood, Nathan Garvie, Hugo Costa and 4 others, Cedric Heim, Denise Spiessens, Russell Baylis, Ryan Langlois
+Designer at Shopify Joined about 4 years ago via an invitation from Allan G. Evan has invited Travis Hines, Verne Ho, James Wood, Nathan Garvie, Hugo Costa and 4 others, Cedric Heim, Denise Spiessens, Russell Baylis, Ryan Langlois

 Yes, unbearably bad.